LiskHQ/lisk-docs/docs/building-on-lisk/token-development/overview.md

 ## ERC-721
 [ERC-721](https://eips.ethereum.org/EIPS/eip-721) is a standard for representing ownership of non-fungible tokens.
-Non-fungible tokens(NFTs) are used to represent unique objects like real estate or collectibles, where some items are valued more than others, due to their usefulness, rarity, or other individual characteristics.
+Non-fungible tokens(NFTs) are used to represent unique objects like real estate or collectibles, where some items are valued more than others due to their usefulness, rarity, or other individual characteristics.

-To represent these unique features on chain, the ERC-721 includes metadata properties that offer information about the token's specific features, such as the title, the creator, and an image preview.
+To represent these unique features onchain, the ERC-721 includes metadata properties that offer information about the token's specific features, such as the title, the creator, and an image preview.

 ### Guides
 [How to deploy a new ERC-721 token on Lisk](deploy-erc-721.md)